Stock Options: Secret Once Known Only to the Wealthy, Now Known to All

-With the stock market as the premiere choice due to its historical record of outperforming all other investments over time, people are increasingly turning to the stock market as their main investment vehicle for future capital growth and steady cash flow.
+With the stock market as the premiere choice, due to its historical record of outperforming all other investments over time, people are increasingly turning to the stock market as their main investment vehicle for future capital growth and steady cash flow.
 It is here where much higher rates of return can be made with a relatively manageable risk to capital.
-It is also here where stock options can play a major role in increasing investment returns and minimizing loses.
-I can go on and continue writing about how these two feats are accomplished but it would mean lengthening this article to become almost an entire book.
-I have several articles that deal with the many benefits of options.
-I encourage the reader to visit some or all of them.
+It is also here where stock options can play a major role in increasing investment returns and minimizing losses.

 Questions & Answers

 I am a stock market investor.
 I've heard of stock options but have not really explored them.
 Is there any value to them?